-- 43.17 Each hospital with an approved coronary artery bypass graft surgical program shall report to the Department for each hospital fiscal year: - a) the number of coronary angiographies; - b) the number of coronary angioplasties by primary operator; - c) the number of coronary artery bypass graft surgeries by principal surgeon; - d) the number of emergency coronary artery bypass graft surgeries in the same hospital stay following coronary angioplasty;

-- e) the inhospital mortality rate for coronary angioplasty patients; - f) the inhospital mortality rate for coronary artery bypass graft surgical patients; - g) the number of coronary artery bypass graft operations by indication for performing the surgery; and - h) such other data as specified by the Director.
+- 43.17 Each hospital with an approved coronary artery bypass graft surgical program shall report to the Department for each hospital calendar year: - a) the number of surgical patients requiring cardiopulmonary bypass capability; - b) the number of coronary artery bypass graft surgeries by principal surgeon; - c) the number of emergency coronary artery bypass graft surgeries in the same hospital stay following percutaneous coronary intervention; - d) the inhospital mortality rate for coronary artery bypass graft surgical patients; - e) the number of coronary artery bypass graft operations by indication for performing the surgery; and f) such other data as specified by the Director.

-43.18 The penalties for violations of the standards set forth in section 43.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended.
-Failure to maintain the minimal coronary artery bypass graft surgical program standards set forth herein shall result in the revocation or suspension of the hospital's coronary artery bypass graft surgical program designation and/or cessation of its activities.
+43.18 The penalties for violations of the standards set forth in section 43.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended and section 7.0 herein.
+Failure to maintain the minimal coronary artery bypass graft surgical program standards set forth herein may result in the revocation or suspension of the hospital's coronary artery bypass graft surgical program designation and/or cessation of its activities.
+A hospital shall post notices for patients and shall notify physicians if its designation as an approved coronary artery bypass graft surgical program has been revoked or suspended.